cfrantz/z2_vrc7/README.md

 Currently, CFplayer is _pretty well_ integrated into Zelda 2, but there are still some miscellaneous bugs.

-- Music doesn't always stop on screen transitions when it should.
-- Music doesn't always restart when it should (e.g. after picking up a boss key).
 - The Zelda 2 sound effects aren't all reproduced with perfect fidelity.
+- There is an occasional screen glitch when Link dies.

 ## Music